KoALA: KL-L0 Adversarial Detector via Label Agreement: Methodology

 for some $\textbf{Distance}$ function and pre-selected prototype vectors (also known as class centroids) $\bm{c}_1,\ldots,\bm{c}_m$.
 This effectively classifies input based on its proximity to representatives of each class.

-Traditional nearest prototype classifiers use a single distance metric(e.g., Euclidean) to find the closest class prototype.
+Traditional nearest prototype classifiers use a single distance metric (e.g., Euclidean or Cosine-similarity) to find the closest class prototype.
 In contrast, \methodname{} is designed to leverage multiple, complementary metrics for classification and adversarial detection.
-The motivation behind KOALA is the observation that adversarial perturbations can manifest in two distinct ways under an energy-limited budget: \begin{itemize}[leftmargin=*,nosep,topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt] \item \emph{Sparse, High-Impact Perturbations:} Few feature dimensions are modified with a large magnitude.
+As shown in Figure~\ref{fig:concept_perturabtion_analysis}, the motivation behind KOALA is the observation that adversarial perturbations can manifest in two distinct ways under an energy-limited budget: \begin{itemize}[leftmargin=*,nosep,topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt] \item \emph{Sparse, High-Impact Perturbations:} Few feature dimensions are modified with a large magnitude.

 \item \emph{Dense, Low-Amplitude Perturbations:} Many feature dimensions are modified by small magnitude. \end{itemize} These two types of attacks are difficult to detect with a single metric.
 KOALA addresses this by using a combination of $L_0$ and $KL$ divergence metrics: \begin{itemize}[leftmargin=*,nosep,topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt] \item $KL$ Divergence: This metric measures the shift in the output probability distribution.
 It is particularly sensitive to dense, low-amplitude perturbations that subtly influence the model's overall output, even if no single feature dimension is drastically altered.
-The $KL$ Divergence is defined as:
+The $KL$ Divergence is defined as follows:

 \item $L_0$ distance: This metric measures the number of dimensions in the feature vector that have been perturbed above a certain threshold.
 It is therefore highly sensitive to sparse, high-impact changes, making it effective at detecting targeted, ``surgical'' attacks.
-The $L_0$ distance metric is defined as:
+The $L_0$ distance metric is defined as follows:

 where $\textbf{card}(\{.\})$ denotes the cardinality of the set, $\mu(\bm{c},\bm{p})=\frac{1}{d}\sum_{i=1}^d |c_i-p_i|$ is the average distance across all the entries of $|\bm{c} - \bm{p}|$, and $\tau \in [0,1]$ is a threshold parameter.
 In other words, the $L_0$ metric counts the number of features whose value are above a certain threshold relative to the average value of the feature vector. \end{itemize}